armory/docs/content/en/docs/installation/guide/aws-container-marketplace.md

 kubectl apply -f manifests/crds/
 ```

-## Installing the Armory Spinnaker Operator
+## Installing the Spinnaker Operator

-Update the manifest for the Armory Spinnaker Operator with your AWS Account ID:
+Update the manifest for the Spinnaker Operator with your AWS Account ID:

 * `AWS_ACCOUNT_ID` (in the ServiceAccount annotation) has to be updated with your account ID, so the ServiceAccount can accesss your AWS IAM roles